FNALssi/spack-mpd/doc/Helpers.md

 ```

-Destroying (or invoking `spack mpd clear`) on all but one of those shells will remove the warning.
+Closing (or invoking `spack mpd clear` on) all but one of those shells
+will remove the warning.

 ### Listing project details

-Details of a specific project will be printed to the screen if the project name is provided as a positional argument:
+Details of a specific project will be printed to the screen if the
+project name is provided as a positional argument:

 ```console
 $ spack mpd list test